Chinatowns feel the impact of Trump's tariffs

 ZHU: (Non-English language spoken).

 DAHLSTROM-ECKMAN: She says it's already impossible to continue, and if the tariffs stay in place, she'll close her business.
-Down the street at Run Feng Hai Wei Chinese Herbal, Sam Liang presides over a store full of things like Goji berries and ginseng and other products used in traditional Chinese medicine.
+Down the street at Tung Fung Hai Wei Chinese Herbal (ph), Sam Liang presides over a store full of things like Goji berries and ginseng and other products used in traditional Chinese medicine.

 SAM LIANG: (Non-English language spoken).